 - 4.1.11 OTF-011 — Weak Regexps Filtering XSS and Unwanted HTML Tags in Fdroidserver/lint.py

-Moving the whole website from Wordpress to a statically generated site
+Moving the whole website from Wordpress to a statically generated site paid

-since it displays the HTML via
+the HTML via

 with image loading disabled.